Senior Hannah Sullivan is preparing for her career in education while student teaching during the pandemic.

 A Christian leader in the marketplace with over 40 years of portfolio management expertise and numerous appearances on major news networks, Bob Doll spoke at this year's annual Gallup Lecture Series.

-Newer to the college entrance exam world, the Classic Learning Test (CLT) has quickly become more and more accepted as an entrance exam for college and university admissions offices along with the standard SAT and ACT exams.
+Newer to the college entrance exam world, the Classic Learning Test has quickly become more and more accepted as an entrance exam for college and university admissions offices along with the standard SAT and ACT exams.
 As a premiere partner, DBU will serve as a host for the exam on April 17.

 Even in His suffering, Jesus remained obedient to the Father’s will.
 His suffering was great, yet His faithfulness proved to be greater.
 While it was obedience that led to His suffering and death, this was also His triumph and the reason He would be exalted.